Sharing the Caring of Our Spiritual Home:

 Q: If I want to rent a room, what are the fees?

-A: Please follow this link for a room rental fee schedule.
+A: Please follow this link for a PDF version of our Facility Use Packet.
+This packet includes a room rental fee schedule, policies, and application.

 Q: How far in advance can I book a room for a meeting, how many rooms are there and how do I book the room?

 A: Book a room as soon as you know.
 If you hold regularly scheduled meetings you need to re-up in the spring, by mid-June, for your fall meetings.
 There about 5 meeting rooms and several other rooms we share with Mariposa.
 There are some restrictions – for example on Sundays RE and Worship takes priority, as well Memorial Services or emergency.
 The most important item for scheduling is the “when.”
 We will do our best to accommodate last minute requests.
 E-mail schedule @ firstparish.info to book a room.

 Q: What’s a Room Captain?

 A: Room Captains are volunteers who walk through our meeting rooms weekly checking and adjusting the furnishings, making sure all the tables and chairs are in the proper room and arranged to the floor plan posted on the wall room sign.
 Captains also check that “CLEAN” buckets are fully stocked with paper towels, surface cleaner, extra trash bin liners and a roll of blue painters’ tape.
 They also take left behind items to the Lost & Found bin, located in the rear of the Vestry.

 Q: Can you supply whiteboard/flip chart easels and markers for my meeting?